-A UT System review of the University’s admissions process released Thursday found no evidence of a structured system of favoritism or wrongdoing, but raised issue with the letters of recommendation from influential individuals, such as state legislators, sent directly to President William Powers Jr. or a dean.
+A UT System review of the University’s admissions process released Thursday found no evidence of a structured system of favoritism or wrongdoing, but raised issue with letters of recommendation from influential individuals, such as state legislators, sent directly to President William Powers Jr. or a dean.

-“When letters from legislators that contain no important substantive information about the applicants are submitted outside [the prescribed admissions process], particularly those sent to the president of the university, it creates at least an appearance of impropriety,” the report stated.
+“When letters from legislators that contain no important substantive information about the applicants are submitted outside [the prescribed admissions process], particularly those sent to the president of the university, it creates at least an appearance of impropriety,” the report states.

-The report was commissioned by UT System Chancellor Francisco Cigarroa in late July 2013 after Regent Wallace Hall brought up issues with the admissions process from two emails he received from one of his records request to the University.
+The report was commissioned by Chancellor Francisco Cigarroa in late July 2013 after Regent Wallace Hall brought up issues with the admissions process from two emails he received from one of his records request to the University.
 The report notes that one of the emails contained information that should have been redacted under federal law before being given to Hall.